StarStaX - Version 0.60

 An experimental build of StarStaX for Mac OS X Mavericks (10.9) is available as a .dmg file from here: StarStaX-0.60-experimental_Mac_10.9.dmg

 Although being flagged as “experimental”, this version seems to run fine on Mavericks.
-“Official” Mavericks support will come in version 0.70 (targeted for late December 2013).
+“Official” Mavericks support will come in version 0.70 (targeted for spring 2014).

 Download and mount the disk image and drag StarStaX to your Applications folder.